k3po/k3po/README.md

 [![Gitter](https://badges.gitter.im/JoinChat.svg)](https://gitter.im/k3po/k3po?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-K3PO is a network driver and language agnostic testing framework.
+K3PO is a network driver and language agnostic testing tool.
 It is designed to be able to create arbitrary network traffic and behavior, and to certify whether a network endpoint behaves correctly when subject to that behavior.

 The network behavior that the K3PO network driver creates is specified in a K3PO scripting language.
 This language is described [here](https://github.com/k3po/k3po/wiki/Scripting-Language).